-We provide morning and afternoon tea and a hot lunch each day.
-These meals provide a balanced diet covering all food groups and help children to develop life long healthy eating habits.
+We provide morning tea, hot lunch, and afternoon tea every day.
+If your child is here late (after 5pm), we provide a late snack (e.g. a couple of rice crackers and some fruit) to tie them over until dinner.
+These meals provide a balanced diet covering all food groups, and help children develop life long healthy eating habits.

 Our meals are catered for and delivered fresh daily to the premises by Kids Gourmet Food.
-A copy of the current menu is displayed for parent information on the noticeboard outside our kitchen.
-All Food Handling and Safety regulations are strictly followed.
-We also take into account dietary and cultural needs for individual children and age groups.
+A copy of the current menu is displayed for families' information on the noticeboard outside our kitchen.
+All Food Handling and Safety regulations are strictly adhered to.
+We also take into account dietary and cultural/lifestyle preferences for individual children and age groups.
 For example, mealtimes in the Baby Room will be flexible to accommodate each baby's routine.
-Our catering company, Kitchen Assistant and Educators will work together with parents with regard to your baby/child's individual feeding needs.
+Our catering company, Kitchen Assistant, and Educators will work together with families with regard to your baby/child's individual feeding needs.

-At Nought to Five we view routine times such as meal times as valuable and rich opportunities for social interaction, conversation, supporting children's learning and develop their sense of belonging.
+At Nought to Five we view routine times such as meals as valuable and rich opportunities for social interaction, conversation, supporting children's learning and developing their sense of belonging.